spencerdavis226/spencerdavis.dev/index.markdown

 **Software Engineer / Full-Stack Developer**

-I’m a process engineer turned full‑stack developer.
-I build reliable web apps using the same data‑driven discipline I applied in manufacturing, and I’m driven by the chance to turn tough problems into clear solutions.
-I’m looking for an on‑site or hybrid role in Tampa Bay, or a fully remote position, with a team that values clean code and steady improvement.
+I’m a full-stack software engineer with a background in process engineering.
+I build clean, reliable web applications using React, Node.js, TypeScript, and Python.
+My approach blends technical precision with iterative improvement, and I’m looking for an on-site or hybrid role in Tampa Bay—or a fully remote position—on a team that values strong fundamentals and steady execution.

 ![Profile Image](/assets/images/portrait.png)